51bitquant/multi_pairs_martingle_bot/README.md

 ## how-to use
-1. just config your config file, past your api key and secret from Binance.
+1. just config your config.json file, past your api key and secret from Binance, and modify your settings in config.json file.
 2. run the main.py file, or you can use shell script by sh start.sh

-Now only support Future.
-Still in beta testing.
-Use at your own risk.
+## contact me
+Wechat: bitquant51